untw0/XSS-Payloads/README.md

 ## How It Works

-XSS Tester uses a list of known payloads to exploit XSS vulnerabilities.
+XSS PAYLOAD uses a list of known payloads to exploit XSS vulnerabilities.
 It injects these payloads into URL parameters and checks if the web application is vulnerable to XSS based on server responses.

 ## How to Use